graphery/grapper-doc/src/quick-guide.md

 by commas or semicolons.

 **Grapper** supports both JSON/JSON5 and CSV and detects the format automatically.
 The data is then parsed and converted to an array of objects or an object, depending on the structure.

+*Note*: JSON5 is supported only for embedded data, not for external data.

 ::: details Example